BBC Young Reporter is an exciting opportunity for young people to get involved with the BBC.

 How to get involved

-We'll then send you all the information you need about events, resources and opportunities which will take place throughout the year.
+Schools, colleges, home schools, youth organisations and community groups based in the United Kingdom that work with young people aged 11-18 can register their details with us.
+We'll then send you all the information you need about events, resources and opportunities that will take place throughout the year.

 Engaging with children is at the very heart of our remit as a public services broadcaster and the BBC has guidelines on child protection, our Code of Conduct and working with children.